Sir Richard Roberts

 Sir Richard J. Roberts, born in 1943, is a biochemist and molecular biologist.
-After obtaining his doctorate at the University of Sheffield, he completed research stays at Harvard and Cambridge, among other places.
+After completing his doctorate at the University of Sheffield, he spent research periods at Harvard and Cambridge, among other places.
 In 1993 he was awarded, together with Philip A. Sharp, he was awarded the Nobel Prize in Medicine and Physiology.

 The event will take place at DAI Heidelberg and in parallel on dai HOME Livestream.

 With our digital subscriptions you have unlimited access to the new dai HOME with all livestreams and recordings of past events.